 As a result, Optimas helped redesign the fastener.
 They reduced the length of the threaded component, moving from a fully-threaded design to a partially threaded one.
 Most of the load on a threaded fastener is carried by the screw’s first few threads.
 A fully-threaded fastened does not add any benefit in terms of performance, but it does add more friction which contributes to galling.

 Optimas also applied an anti-galling plating, zinc trivalent clear plus seal plating.
-They also substituted FCT-360 hard nylon lock patches for the soft ones.
+They also substituted the hard lock patches for FCT-360 soft nylon ones.
 Hard and soft patches tend to differ in their adhesive strengths.
 Hard ones have higher anti-vibration characteristics that prevent joints from loosening but can cause galling.
 Soft ones might create a less powerfully locked assembly but reduce friction galling.
-In this case.
-The soft patch lowered friction yet still provided the same anti-vibration properties as the hard patch.
+In this case, the soft patch lowered friction yet still provided the same anti-vibration properties as the hard patch.